Nevada State Route 439: Route description

-SR 439 serves as a four-lane highway connector of I-80 and US 50.
-The south end of the highway is at a roundabout with US 50 west of Silver Springs, near Silver Springs Airport in Lyon County.
+SR 439 serves as a four-lane highway connector of US 50 and I-80.
+The south end of the highway is at a roundabout with US 50 in Silver Springs near Silver Springs Airport in Lyon County.
 From there, the road heads northwest into mountainous terrain, providing access to the Tahoe Reno Industrial Center and the Tesla Gigafactory.
-The highway continues to its end at a modified diamond interchange with I-80 located approximately 17 mi east of Sparks, in Washoe County.
+The highway continues to its end at a modified diamond interchange with I-80 in Clark located approximately 17 mi east of Sparks, in Washoe County.

 History

-The owners of the Tahoe Reno Industrial Center constructed the 6-mile USA Parkway between I-80 and TRIC for $60 million in 2001 specifically to provide access to TRIC (touted as the largest industrial park in the United States) in Storey County.
+The owners of the Tahoe Reno Industrial Center constructed the 6-mile (9.7 km) USA Parkway between I-80 and TRIC for $60 million in 2001 specifically to provide access to TRIC (touted as the largest industrial park in the United States) in Storey County.

-As of August 2009, it was reported that 10 mi of roadway had been completed—the southernmost 4 mi to the Lyon county line had only been graded and were still awaiting pavement—while roughly 7 mi of the route to reach US 50 remained unconstructed.
+In August 2009, it was reported that 10 mi of roadway had been completed—the southernmost 4 mi to the Lyon county line had only been graded and were still awaiting pavement—while roughly 7 mi of the route to reach US 50 remained unconstructed.